OWASP/CheatSheetSeries/cheatsheets_draft/Cross_Site_Scripting_Prevention_Cheat_Sheet.md

 ### Output Encoding for “CSS Contexts”

 “CSS Contexts” refer to variables placed into inline CSS.
-This is common when you want users to be able to customize the look and feel of their webpages, or even in a WYSIWYG editor.
+This is common when you want users to be able to customize the look and feel of their webpages.
 CSS is surprisingly powerful and has been used for many types of attacks.
 Variables should only be placed in a CSS property value.
 Other “CSS Contexts” are unsafe and you should not place variable data in them.

 ```HTML
 <style> selector { property : $varUnsafe; } </style>